Angelmmiguel/material_icons/README.md

 [Google Material Icons](https://google.github.io/material-design-icons/) is a +900 set of icons based on Material Design guidelines.
 With this gem you can add it easily to your Rails projects.

-## Google Material Icons v2.2
+## Google Material Icons v2.2.2

-Google updates Material Icons to version 2.2.
+Google updates Material Icons to [v2.2.2](https://github.com/google/material-design-icons/releases/tag/2.2.2).
 It's include 41 new icons!

 # Installation